jfdegner/BlackJack/README.md

 # BlackJack
 # This is a DSCR

-The idea here was to build a framework for easily comparing blackjack strategies using simulations in R.   The framework is a Dynamic Statistical Comparison in R (DSCR) which is a concept from Mathew Stephens that is supposed to enable more efficient development and comparison of statistical methods for any problem.
+The idea here was to build a framework for easily comparing blackjack strategies using simulations in R.   The framework is a Dynamic Statistical Comparison in R (DSCR) which is a concept from Mathew Stephens that enables more efficient development and comparison of statistical methods for any problem.
 See here for a description from him:

 https://github.com/stephens999/dscr/blob/master/intro.md